parhamr/library-to-go/README.md

 The project’s name is not final.

 ## Goals

 LibraryToGo will have all critical features of an ILS, but re-imagined from an outsider’s perspective.
+In particular, it provides a web-based management system (without restrictions on licensing, user accounts, or record quantities) that allows a userbase to interact with the data with abilities and permissions they have been granted.

 [Koha](https://github.com/liblime/LibLime-Koha) [v 3.8](http://manual.koha-community.org/3.8/en/) is the reference list of features and performance.
 [LibraryFind](http://libraryfind.org/) is a reference for implementation and design considerations.

 LibraryToGo will be developed using contemporary open source practices and seek maintainability.
 Code will be covered and tested.
 The deployment will be effortless.
 Dependencies will be reasonable and integrated with version control and/or software packaging services.